MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-implement.md

 ### Resources for product overview and demo

- * Here are slides to use for the MyAnalytics product overview: Kickoff Meeting Deck Template.
+ * Here are slides to use for the MyAnalytics product overview: [Kickoff Meeting Deck Template](https://microsoft-my.sharepoint-df.com/:p:/p/kanowak/EeYDR2xeN55DueGxT80SwaQBMt3sP_VK4tLc4hvTIGIFUw?e=PV6PKz).
 We recommend that you post this deck on your collaboration channel to allow program participants to easily access it.
- * Here is a video of a MyAnalytics demo to help you and any change agents on your team learn how to use the product: MyAnalytics Product Demo Video We recommend that you post the video on your collaboration channel, too.
+ * Here is a video of a MyAnalytics demo to help you and any change agents on your team learn how to use the product: [MyAnalytics Product Demo Video](https://microsoft-my.sharepoint-df.com/:v:/p/kanowak/EYFZLC62BJ1EvTwS8jzCIfYBNEebAlLC5PErmUitaxl0yw?e=DRAw5g).
+We recommend that you post the video on your collaboration channel, too.

 ## Goal setting